iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.cdc.general___3.1.1/report.md

 > Nice<br> :date: __2021-02-04 11:00:30__

 > Grest app to get up to dste info on thr pandemic as well as best practices for curtailing transmission.
 Grest as long as executive branch keeps his hands away from thr organization and allows them to help the people.<br> :date: __2021-01-12 12:41:08__

-> Constantly being updated to provide latest information, a must have app for providers<br> :date: __2021-01-03 23:30:14__